mrByco/Testbook/README.md

 ## Introducing Testbook

 Testbook is a simple to use application for creating language tests.
 On testbook we can find various types of tests, and we can craete easily new ones.
+In general the porpuse of testbook is to help us raising knowledge

 _I mainly started the project for practicing clean code techiques._